 In this video, Levenson explains that she thinks of the interview as having three components.
 In the first portion, your interviewer will clarify any remaining questions about your application.
-This could mean gaps in employment history, gaps in education, or anything else that needs further explanation.
+This might include anything on your resume, within your essays, or in the pre-interview questions.

-The next part of the interview will focus on behavioral questions.
-Here, they will ask you to reflect on how you handled particular situations in the past.
-For example, “Tell me about a time when you were part of a team working on a project and the project started to not do so well.
-How did you recognize that and how did you turn it around?”
+The majority of the interview will focus on behavioral questions.
+Here, they will ask you to reflect on how you handled specific experiences in the past.
+For example, “Tell me about a time when you were part of a team working on a project, and the project started not to do so well.
+How did you recognize that, and how did you turn it around?”

 Finally—and Levenson called this perhaps the most important part of the interview—comes the opportunity for you to ask questions of your interviewer.
-These questions should be personal to you.
-Levenson stresses that you should avoid asking anything you can easily find answers to by browsing the school website.
+These questions should be relevant to you and your interests, she advises.
+Levenson stresses that you should avoid asking anything you can easily find answered by browsing the school website.

+Candidates should come armed with stories and experiences not already touched upon in the application or essays.
+These stories should convey your passions and interests.
 Applicants should have a well-rounded suite of examples ready to deliver as answers.
-But also, they should have a level of detail and depth for each of their examples that will satisfy a more inquisitive admissions interviewer.
+They should also have a level of detail and depth for each of their examples that will satisfy a more inquisitive admissions interviewer.

 Besides focusing on the quality of an applicant’s answers, the admissions committee is also evaluating your potential fit.
-Here, you need to combine your research and a clear understanding of your profile strengths to deliver answers that are nuanced and impactful.
+Here, you need to combine your research and a clear understanding of your profile strengths to deliver nuanced and impactful answers.

-It should go without saying, but dress professionally.
-Also, be mindful of the fact that the adcomm pays attention to every interaction you have with the school.
+It should go without saying, but you still need to dress professionally for a virtual interview.
+Also, be mindful that the adcomm pays attention to every interaction you have with the school.
 From your application to the day of your interview, to the thank-you note you send afterward, all of it will help Sloan evaluate your fit with the school.